 My Hero Academia: Vigilantes is not about those heroes, as you may have divined from the title.
 Instead, this is a story about unlicensed heroes who prefer to operate under the radar, performing smaller everyday acts of “heroism” and doing the best they can not to get caught.
 This first volume chronicles the adventures of three such heroes: Pop☆Step, Nice Guy, and Knuckleduster.

 Pop☆Step is quite honestly the least likely to be considered a hero, being more concerned with getting her make-up right, setting up impromptu concerts and selling “Pop☆Step” merchandise.
-If we’re comparing her to American superheroes her closest equivalent would probably be Booster Gold, but if he showed 120% more leg.
+If we’re comparing her to American superheroes her closest equivalent would probably be Booster Gold, if Boost Gold showed 60% more leg.

 Nice Guy prefers to focus on smaller acts of kindness; he would rather pick up the garbage than pick a fight with an actual villain.
-Think Spider-Man at the beginning of Homecoming, only with zero desire to graduate to the big leagues.
+Think Peter Parker at the beginning of Spider-Man: Homecoming, only with zero desire to graduate to the big leagues.